 Quick Roasted Broccoli with Soy Sauce and Sesame Seeds (Video)

-Quick Roasted Broccoli with Soy Sauce and Sesame Seeds is an amazing side dish, and this perfect broccoli recipe is low-carb, Keto, low-glycemic, gluten-free, vegan, and South Beach Diet friendly, and can easily be Paleo or Whole 30 if you use coconut aminos in place of the soy sauce.
+Quick Roasted Broccoli with Soy Sauce and Sesame Seeds is an amazing side dish, and this perfect broccoli recipe is low-carb, Keto, low-glycemic, gluten-free, and vegan, and can easily be Paleo or Whole 30 if you use coconut aminos in place of the soy sauce.
 Use the Diet-Type Index to find more recipes like this one.

 Watch the video to see if you’d like to make